Skip to main content

 When to Visit

 Virginia Beach shines brightest from May through September, with peak season (June-August) bringing temperatures of 75-85°F, warm ocean waters (70-75°F), and 3-4 inches of monthly rainfall.
 Expect 40-60% higher accommodation rates during summer months.
 Memorial Day Weekend kicks off the season, followed by the American Music Festival (early September) and Neptune Festival (late September).
 Late spring (April-May) offers pleasant 65-75°F weather with 20-30% lower prices, though ocean temperatures remain cool at 60-65°F. Fall (October-November) provides comfortable 60-70°F days with minimal crowds and 25-35% reduced rates, perfect for couples seeking tranquility.
 Winter (December-March) sees temperatures of 40-55°F with occasional snow, but hotels drop prices by 50-70%.
 The Shamrock Marathon (March) attracts spring visitors.
 Families should target June-August for warmest waters and full attraction operations.
 Budget travelers benefit from shoulder seasons (April-May, October-November) when weather remains pleasant but crowds thin.
-Surf enthusiasts find consistent waves September-November, while bird watchers should visit during fall migration (September-October).
+Surf ensoiasts find consistent waves September-November, while bird watchers should visit during fall migration (September-October).

 Map of Virginia Beach